The Malton Community

 Malton and Norton Tidy Group is an informal group of community volunteers formed in 2009.
 The Tidy Group have volunteered their support to Malton in Bloom and have taken responsibility for a number of Malton gardening projects including new flower beds under the new ‘Welcome to Malton’ signs on the major approach roads.

-Since January 2013 the Tidy Group has picked 1,600 bags of litter - approximately 5.5 tonnes of unsightly rubbish.
-There are around 20 ‘members’ with a usual turnout of about 12 people so a great deal has been achieved by a small but dedicated group.
+Since 2009 the Tidy Group has picked over 2,000 bags of litter.
+There are over 30 ‘members’, so a great deal has been achieved by a small but dedicated group.

 Work is carried out with the support of Streetscene, Ryedale District Council who provide litter pickers, bags and hi-vis vests, and take away the litter that has been collected.